jenbeatrix/jenbeatrix/README.md

 ### Hi there!
 I am Jen Beatrix D. Maristela 👋

 - 💬 Course: Bachelor of Science in Electronics Engineering (Currently a fresh graduate)
-- 🔭 I’m currently studying and practicing my skills ...
+- 🔭 I’m currently practicing to improve my skills ...
 LOaDinG ...
 LOaDinG ...
 - 🌱 I’m currently learning to improve my coding skills and explore other programming languages. 😄
 - 🤔 I’m currently studying for the board exam ...
 ZZzzzzz
 - 📫 How to reach me: jbdmaristela@gmail.com